Harry Davis (soldier)

 Private Harry Clay Davis (February 5, 1841 to July 9, 1929) was an American soldier who fought in the American Civil War.
-Davis received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Ezra Church in Atlanta, Georgia on 28 July 1864.
-He was honored with the award on 2 December 1864.
+Davis received the United States' highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Ezra Church in Atlanta, Georgia, on 28 July 1864.
+He was honored with the award on December 2, 1864.

 Biography

-Davis was born in Franklin County, Ohio on 5 February 1841.
-He enlisted into the 46th Ohio Infantry.
-He died on 9 July 1929 and his remains are interred at the Pomona Cemetery and Mausoleum in California.
+Davis was born in Franklin County, Ohio, on February 5, 1841.
+He enlisted into the 46th Ohio Volunteer Infantry.
+He died on July 9, 1929, and his remains are interred at the Pomona Cemetery and Mausoleum in Pomona, California.

 Medal of Honor citation

 Served in 46th Ohio Volunteer Infantry.
 Capture of flag of 30th Louisiana Infantry (Confederate States of America).